Retroactive Credit is credit issued by the Department for previous language study

 enroll in the courses which they are bypassing or for which they are requesting credit

 by testing.
-The Department of Foreign Languages and Anthropology does not consider
+The Department of Modern Languages, Anthropology and Geography does not

-native speakers to have satisfied University Studies category requirements in either
+consider native speakers to have satisfied University Studies category requirements

-Oral Expression or Literary Expression by virtue of being a native speaker of a foreign
+in either Oral Expression or Literary Expression by virtue of being a native speaker

-language taught by the department.
-They may fullfill the category requirements by
+of a foreign language taught by the department.
+They may fullfill the category requirements